-Collections in the areas of theology, biblical studies, and philosophy include nearly 50,000 volumes within the library holdings.
-The university maintains special collections for denominations with historic ties to the institution including Friends, Church of God - Anderson, Free Methodist, Holiness, and Salvation Army.
+Collections in the areas of theology, biblical studies, and philosophy include more than 60,000 volumes within the library holdings.
+The university maintains special collections for denominations with historic ties to the institution, including Friends, Church of God - Anderson, Free Methodist, Holiness, and Salvation Army.

 The library has placed a high priority on obtaining the latest in electronic technology including many full-text databases.
 Additionally, a CD-ROM network includes theology, philosophy, and biblical studies research products.
-Access through the Internet is available to the APU community and includes the library's electronic catalog, APOLIS, as well as more than 100 proprietary databases.
+Access through the Internet is available to the APU community and includes the library's electronic catalog, APOLIS 2, as well as more than 100 proprietary databases.
 The OCLC First Search system provides access to the holdings of more than 20,000 libraries throughout the world.

-The theological librarian serves on the faculties of both the library and the Haggard School of Theology and oversees collection development for resources at the main campus libraries and at the San Diego and Los Angeles regional centers.
-Training in the use of library resources for religious studies, database use, and use of the internet is available to classes and individuals by appointment.
+The theological librarian serves on the faculties of both the library and Haggard School of Theology and oversees collection development for resources at the main campus libraries and at the San Diego and Los Angeles regional centers.
+Training in the use of library resources for religious studies, database use, and use of the Internet is available to classes and individuals by appointment.

-The library resources of the Haggard School of Theology are expanded through several consortial and contractual agreements.
-Through a contractual arrangement with the Claremont School of Theology, the Haggard School of Theology students and faculty have the use of its theological library (140,000 volumes).
+The library resources of Haggard School of Theology are expanded through several consortial and contractual agreements.
+Through a contractual arrangement with the Claremont School of Theology, Haggard School of Theology students and faculty have the use of its theological library (140,000 volumes).

 A consortial arrangement with the Southern California Area Theological Library Association (SCATLA) provides access to the 18-member campus libraries between Santa Barbara and San Diego.
+For more information, call Liz Leahy, librarian, at (626) 815-6000, Ext.
+5641.